CALCUTTA SERIES RULES

 Fish points will break Big Bass Ties; Big Bass will break Fish Point ties for these optional pools.

-Final season awards will be based on the following: We will use Fish Points instead of Finish Points to determine year-end winners.
-The best 5 of 7 tournaments will count towards your total year-end fish points.
-Awards will be presented to the top 10 finishers in the Boater Division and the top 5 finishers in the Non-boater Division.
+RV: 3/17 Final season awards will be based on the following: We will use Finish Points to determine year-end winners.
+The best 5 of 7 tournaments will count towards your total year-end finish points.
+Awards will be presented to the top 10 finishers in the Boater Division and the top 10 finishers in the Non-boater Division.
 Awards will also include a Big Bass award in both Boater and Non-Boater divisions.
 There are no tie breakers in the awards breakout.

 For a Protest club rules will be followed.